AppliedMathematicsProgrammingSociety/amps/statistics/check normal distribution/README.md

 8. Calculate the percentage of data within each range.
 9. Check if the percentage of data within one, two, and three standard deviations of the mean is less than *68%, 95%, and 99.7%*, respectively.
 10. If the percentage of data within one, two, and three standard deviations of the mean is less than the respective thresholds, then the dataset does not follow a normal distribution.
-11. If the dataset does not follow a normal distribution, print "does not follow the Normal distribution."
+11. If the dataset does not follow a normal distribution, print "does not follows the Normal distribution."
 12. If the dataset follows a normal distribution, print "follows the Normal distribution."

 ### Code description :